lytello/suicide-previously-incarcerated/README.md

 This repository documents part of my workflow for my Masters of Public Health capstone project.
 I completed a systematic review and meta-analysis to assess whether previously incarcerated persons are at greater risk of suicide:

-<u>Previously incarcerated persons are at an elevated risk for suicide compared to the general
+**Previously incarcerated persons are at an elevated risk for suicide compared to the general population.**
-population.</u>

 For this project I challenged myself to automate what parts I could, which was possible after completing the systematic review portion of the study to generate the dataset for the meta-analysis.
 Thank you to my classmates for going through that (painful) process!